yuhongting/network/README.md

 And redis is not completed.
 If you use it,you may need logger system,memorycycle system,a sql database,serialization tools and your own protocol.

-Install boost,then you can compile with msvc140 is easy.I am adding CMakeLists for it.So cmake will be surported on next commit.
+Install boost,then you can compile with msvc140 easily.I am adding CMakeLists for it.So cmake will be surported on next commit.